 Rotkohl – another classic German side dish made with red cabbage, onions, apples, vinegar, wine, and a mix of spices.

-Any leftovers can be placed in an airtight container and refrigerated for 2-3 days.
+STORE - Place leftover schnitzel and sauce in separate airtight containers and refrigerate for up to 3 days.
 If possible, store the pork and mushroom cream sauce separately.

 - Slice pork loins lengthwise in half.
 Season both sides with salt and pepper.
 Place a plastic wrap on top of the pork loin.
 Pound with the flat side of a meat tenderizer* until meat is about ¼ inch thick.

 - Prepare three shallow bowls.
 Add flour into the first, two lightly beaten eggs in the second, and breadcrumbs** into the third.

 - Dredge tenderized pork cutlets in flour.
 Shake off excess.
 Dip cutlet into the egg wash.
 Transfer into the bowl with the breadcrumbs and coat well.